-David Brown

-Chief of Police
+David Brown Chief of Police Dallas, TX What are agency leaders saying about Nextdoor?

-Dallas, TX

 "Nextdoor makes it easy for neighbors to establish their own virtual neighborhood watches, which are vital in combating crime and strengthening communities."

 Greg Stanton Mayor Phoenix, AZ "For the first time ever city residents will be able to receive real-time crime alerts from the police department and even important updates from city departments that are specific to their neighborhoods.
 This partnership with Nextdoor is a valuable social networking tool for public safety and public access to local information."